Maine Chapter Member Vehicle on Dispaly at a Local Volvo Dealership during 2019 S60 Launch Party

 Swedish Car Day 19

 The 19th Annual Swedish Car Day was held in Brookline Mass at the Larz Anderson Museum on a beautiful bright sunny day, no humidity and about perfect for a large gathering of Swedish vehicles!!
 Four Maine Chapter members volunteered to park (Volvo) vehicles at this years event and it was a good experience for all of us.
-I'm guessing our chapter participation at 6 and all of them were smiling whenever I caught up with them during the event.
-Two of them were smiling even more broadly when there vehicles won in their respective classes.
+I'm guessing our chapter participation at 6 and they all were smiling whenever I caught up with them during the event.
+Two of them in particular were smiling even more broadly when there vehicles won in their respective classes.
 Congratulations go out to Colin Mack and his Yellow 855 T-5R, along with David Moore (twice) with his modified 940 Wagon w/5.0 Ford V-8 and his 1962 444 .
 I can't speak for everyone but I think our Chapter was pretty well represented and we all are looking forward to next years event.
 Included are just a few pics that I took, there are numerous others on Facebook, search for Swedish Car Day.